Meta pins 'Spamouflage' influence campaign on Chinese law enforcement

 It amassed a following of about 560,000 accounts for its pages on Facebook, but Meta executives said they believed most of the accounts were fakes that had been purchased from commercial spam operators in places like Vietnam and Bangladesh.

-They said they saw little evidence of genuine audience or engagement beyond that.
+They said that they saw little evidence of a genuine audience or engagement beyond that.

 In one case suggestive of the accounts' spammy background, a Facebook page that had previously published Chinese-language ads about lingerie abruptly switched to writing English-language posts about riots in Kazakhstan, Nimmo said.